 Previously, he had been the Secretary of the Italian Association of Labor Economists (2010-’16).

-He is also a member of the editorial board of a number of renowned internationmal journals, such as, among others, Journal of Population Economics, International Journal of Manpower, Sage Open, Scuola democratica – Learning for Democracy, Review of Middle East Economics and Finance, Romanian Journal of Economic Forecasting.
+He was also a member of the editorial board of a number of renowned internationmal journals, such as, among others, Journal of Population Economics, International Journal of Manpower, Sage Open, Scuola democratica – Learning for Democracy, Review of Middle East Economics and Finance, Romanian Journal of Economic Forecasting.

-His research activity has embraced such issues as the evaluation of employment policy the school-to-work transition, the role of employment services, regional unemployment and industrial restructuring, economic inequality, gender discrimination, the determinants of trade and capital flow, the transition from plan to market, the analysis of non-profit organizations.
-His research focus has been on EU countries, especially Italy and the new EU member states, and a number of developing and transition countries.
+His research activity embraced such issues as the evaluation of employment policy the school-to-work transition, the role of employment services, regional unemployment and industrial restructuring, economic inequality, gender discrimination, the determinants of trade and capital flow, the transition from plan to market, the analysis of non-profit organizations.
+His research focus had been on EU countries, especially Italy and the new EU member states, and a number of developing and transition countries.

-He has acted as a consultant for a number of national (Fondazione Brodolini, Formez, Ismeri Europa) and international agencies such as, among others, the EU Commission, ILO, UNDP and World Bank.
-He has run a number of research projects within the context of the ESF.
+He acted as a consultant for a number of national (Fondazione Brodolini, Formez, Ismeri Europa) and international agencies such as, among others, the EU Commission, ILO, UNDP and World Bank.
+He run a number of research projects within the context of the ESF.

-He has published two edited books for Springer Verlag within the series of the AIEL (Italian Association of Labor Economics), four special issues of the International Journal of Manpower and a large number of articles in such journals as, among others: Journal of Economic Surveys, Economics of Education Review, Social Indicators Research, Studies in Higher Education, Stata Journal, European Journal of Development Research, Economics of Transition.
+He had published two edited books for Springer Verlag within the series of the AIEL (Italian Association of Labor Economics), four special issues of the International Journal of Manpower and a large number of articles in such journals as, among others: Journal of Economic Surveys, Economics of Education Review, Social Indicators Research, Studies in Higher Education, Stata Journal, European Journal of Development Research, Economics of Transition.